raggleton/CMSSW-CI/README.md

 - Must also use `shopt -s expand_aliases` in bash script to use aliases e.g. `cmsrel`.

-- Need to configure cmsRun to use our own `site-local-config.xml` & `storage.xml` files, do this by changing `CMS_PATH` before running `cmsRun`.
+- Need to configure cmsRun to use dummy `site-local-config.xml` & `storage.xml` files, do this by changing `CMS_PATH` before running `cmsRun`.
 This avoids the error:

 ```
 Valid site-local-config not found at /cvmfs/cms.cern.ch/SITECONF/local/JobConfig/site-local-config.xml
 ```

 Normally one would set `CMS_LOCAL_SITE` in `/etc/cvmfs/config.d/cms.cern.ch.local` then do `cvmfs_config reload`, but we are not allowed to do that.
+We do it in the same way cms-bot does it.

 ## Links